 The 1998 Plan proposed a small increase in commercially zoned land to create an incentive for revitalization of the Ashton Village Center.
 The Plan applied a new residential zone, the Rural Neighborhood Cluster (RNC) zone, to land in the northeast quadrant.
 This change allowed for cluster development with the provision of public sewer and with significant amounts of undeveloped open space.
-The 1998 Plan proposed the Sandy Spring/Ashton Rural Village Overlay zone for the village center to provide limits on allowed commercial uses, building heights and architectural form to help ensure the proper scale for a rural village.
+The 1998 heights, and architectural form to help ensure the proper scale for a rural village.